-Cooper employs about 245 people in its research and development and manufacturing engineering departments.
+Cooper employs about 250 people in our research and development and manufacturing engineering departments.
 Most of these employees are in CooperVision.
 CooperVision product development and clinical research is supported by internal and external specialists in lens design, formulation science, polymer chemistry, clinical trials, microbiology and biochemistry.
-CooperVision's research and development activities primarily include programs to develop new contact lens designs.
+CooperVision's research and development activities primarily include programs to develop new contact lens designs along with improving formulations and manufacturing processes.

-CooperSurgical conducts research and development in-house and also has consulting agreements with external surgical specialists.
-CooperSurgical's research and development activities include the design and upgrading of surgical procedure devices, the upgrade and expansion of CooperSurgical's portfolio of assisted reproductive technology products, including Origio products, as well as products within the general obstetrics and gynecology offerings.
+CooperSurgical conducts research and development in-house and also has consulting agreements with external specialists.
+CooperSurgical's research and development activities include the design and improvement of surgical procedure devices, the advancement and expansion of CooperSurgical's portfolio of assisted reproductive technology products, as well as products within the general obstetrics and gynecology offerings.

-Cooper-sponsored research and development expenditures during fiscal 2013, 2012 and 2011 were \$58.8 million, \$51.7 million and \$43.6 million, respectively.
-Research and development expenditures represented 4 percent of net sales in fiscal 2013 and 2012, and 3 percent in 2011.
-During fiscal 2013, CooperVision represented 79 percent and CooperSurgical represented 21 percent of the total research and development expenses.
-We did not participate in any customer-sponsored research and development programs during fiscal 2011 - 2013.
+Cooper-sponsored research and development expenditures during fiscal 2014, 2013 and 2012 were \$66.3 million, \$58.8 million and \$51.7 million, respectively.
+Research and development expenditures represented 4 percent of net sales in fiscal 2012 - 2014.
+During fiscal 2014, CooperVision represented 79 percent and CooperSurgical represented 21 percent of the total research and development expenses, the same as fiscal 2013.
+We did not participate in any customer-sponsored research and development programs during fiscal 2012 - 2014.